tamarin-prover/tamarin-prover/manual/src/012_limitations.md

 ===========

 Tamarin operates in the symbolic model and thus can only capture attacks within that model, and given a certain equational theory.
-Currently apart from the builtins only subterm-convergent theories are supported.
+Currently, apart from the builtins, only subterm-convergent theories are supported.
 The underlying verification problems are undecidable in general, so Tamarin is not guaranteed to terminate.

-In contrast to the trace mode, which is sound an complete, the observational equivalence mode currently only (soundly) approximates observational equivalence by requiring a strict one-to-one mapping between rules, which is too strict for some applications.
+In contrast to the trace mode, which is sound and complete, the observational equivalence mode currently only (soundly) approximates observational equivalence by requiring a strict one-to-one mapping between rules, which is too strict for some applications.
 Moreover the support of axioms in this mode is rather limited.

 <!--
 TODO: